-As well as computer access more commonly smartphones are an increasing source of internet use and while overall the internet and social media can be a positive force for good its important we as a school recognise that it can also in some cases cause issues for a students at the school.
+As well as computer access, more commonly smartphones are an increasing source of internet use and while overall the internet and social media can be a positive force for good, it is important we as a school recognise that it can also in some cases cause issues for a students at the school.

 - Im worried my child might see something inappropriate online

 - Consequences: A Short film about giving out to much information online

 - What social media apps are out there?